 GUIDED TREKKING PROS

-• Little worry about any details while hiking (lodging, meals, route, schedule, etc.)
+- Little worry about any details while hiking (lodging, meals, route, schedule)

 INDEPENDENT TREKKING PROS

 If you’re hiking independently, you’ll be required to book your own campsites.
-As of 2016, you must have reservations for all campsites or refugios prior to entering the park.
-Your proof of reservations will be checked at different control areas as well as all campsites and refugios, so don’t even attempt to enter the park without proof of reservation.
+You must have reservations for all campsites or refugios prior to entering the park.
+Your proof of reservation will be checked at different control areas as well as all campsites and refugios, so don’t attempt to enter the park without proof of reservation.
 Due to increasing popularity, you’ll need to book your campsites months out.
-To further complicate the process, there are three different agencies you’ll need to book through in order to complete the full circuit: CONAF, Vertice Patagonia, and Fantastico Sur.
+One complicating factor is that there are two different agencies you’ll need to book through in order to complete the full circuit: Vertice Patagonia, and Las Torres.

 CONAF